 Google’s Gmail Smart Compose helps generate real-time suggestions that not only reduces repetitive typing, but also predicts information using a neural language model to understand what the user will say next.

-Part of my role in Journey was to determine how specific NLP components would be implemented in designing the user interface.
+Part of my role in Journey was to determine how NLP components would be implemented in designing the user interface.
 We developed a chart to showcase a feature hierarchy to see how often the AI would interact with the user throughout the journaling process.

 Four features tie in aspects of various NLP components: Reminders, Guiding Dialogues, Auto-Suggest, and Connection & Friendship.
 These features establish a framework to shift the user’s thought process to an environment similar to clinical therapy sessions.